Joining MDST

 Interest Form

-Step 2: Attend our Mass Meetings
+Step 2 (Optional): Attend our Mass Meetings

 Step 3: Complete Tutorial Checkpoints

 New members are required to complete two tutorials giving an introduction to data science and programming in Python.
-The purpose of these tutorials is to make sure that all of our members, despite their background, is able to equally contribute to MDST projects.
+The purpose of these tutorials is to make sure that all of our members, despite their background, are able to equally contribute to MDST projects.

 • If your checkpoints are incomplete, then you will not be allowed to join MDST for that semester.
 In such circumstance, you may attempt the checkpoints again the next semester and resubmit.

-Recruiting Timeline
+Recruiting Timeline Winter 2024

-5. Office Hours 1 @ UGLI Third Floor
+1. Office Hours 1 @ UGLI Third Floor

 Troubleshooting session for setup, tutorials, and checkpoints.

-8. Office Hours 2 @ UGLI Third Floor
+4. Office Hours 2 @ UGLI Third Floor

 Troubleshooting session for setup, tutorials, and checkpoints.

-9. Office Hours 3 @ UGLI Third Floor
+6. Office Hours 3 @ UGLI Third Floor

 Troubleshooting session for setup, tutorials, and checkpoints.

-10. Project Sign-Ups Due
+9. Project Signup Due

-11. First Project Work Session @ BSB 1060 / CCCB 2460
+10. Project Work Session @ CCCB 3420 and CCCB 2460

 FAQ